-- 1. have been accepted as a candidate in the Adrian Dominican School of Education - 2. have passed all sections of the CLAST, and have taken both sections of the Florida Teacher Certification Exam (FTCE) - 3. have completed a minimum of 90 semester hours of course work with a cumulative grade point average of 2.5 and a grade of C or better in all required professional Education courses - 4. have completed a minimum of 30 semester hours of course work at Barry University
+- 1. be fully admitted to the Adrian Dominican School of Education - have passed all sections of the CLAST, and have taken all sections of the Florida Teacher Certification Examinations (FTCE) - General Knowledge, Professional and Subject Area examinations.

+- 3. have completed a minimum of 90 semester hours of course work with a cumulative grade point average of 2.5 and a grade of C or better in all required professional Education courses - 4. have completed a minimum of 30 semester hours of course work at Barry University

 The student teaching program represents the culminating phase in teacher preparation and consists of a carefully planned sequence of laboratory experiences under the supervision of clinically trained educators.
 During student teaching, a full-time schedule (a minimum of 12 credits) must be carried by the student.
-Passing all sections of the Florida Teacher Certification Examination is required for credit in student teaching.
+Passing all sections of the Florida Teacher Certification Examinations and completing a portfolio documenting fulfillment of the Accomplished Practices is required for a grade in Student Teaching and graduation from the Adrian Dominican School of Education.